 For others however, the severity of the impact of a specific factor – the severity of the individual’s autism, diagnostic delay, the inadequacy of services – could push families into a situation in which the impact of negative factors was so overwhelming that any positives associated with living in a rural coastal location were lost.

 The experiences of these families stand in stark contrast to the typical narratives regarding such areas as rural idylls or of coastal beauty; conflicting and contrasting narratives run side by side in these spaces.
+The impact of intersecting marginalities, such as those discussed here, is an issue that requires acknowledgement and further activity both from service providers and researchers.
 It is vital that service-providers – not only within education but across health, social care and more widely – acknowledge and seek to address the intersecting factors that serve to intensify the social and educational marginalisation experienced by families and young people with autism in rural coastal areas.
+Further research is also urgently required within this under-researched area, and the knowledge base would benefit from the perspectives offered through interdisciplinary collaboration, for example involving researchers from geographical as well as education and social scientific backgrounds.
+Such collaboration would provide opportunities to better understand and address the needs of those living with intersecting marginalities.

 XXX (deleted for peer review)